tomwolfe/metamorphic-core/README.md

     ##### Week 5:  `EthicalPolicyEngine` - Basic Constraint Enforcement Logic Implementation (BiasRisk, TransparencyScore, Safety Boundary) <a name="week-5--ethicalpolicyengine---basic-constraint-enforcement-logic-implementation-biasrisk-transparencyscore-safety-boundary"></a>
         *   **Task 5.1: `EthicalPolicyEngine` - Implement Constraint Enforcement Logic:**
             *   **Action:** Replace the placeholder enforcement logic in `EthicalPolicyEngine.enforce_policy(code, policy_config)` with *basic but functional* constraint enforcement logic for BiasRisk, TransparencyScore, and Safety Boundary.
-For the MVP, this logic does not need to be highly sophisticated, but it should: 1) Load constraint thresholds from the provided `policy_config` (JSON policy).
+For the MVP, this logic does not need to be highly sophisticated, but it should: 1) Load constraint thresholds from the provided `policy_config` (JSON policy - *in development*).
 2) Implement *simple, rule-based checks* to evaluate the `code` against each constraint.
 For example:
-                *   **BiasRisk:**  Check if the code string contains keywords associated with bias (e.g., racial terms, gendered pronouns if relevant to your ethical policy).
+                *   **BiasRisk:**  Check if the code string contains keywords associated with bias (e.g., racial terms, gendered pronouns if relevant to your ethical policy - *basic keyword check for MVP*).
 If it does, consider it a "high bias risk" violation.
                 *   **TransparencyScore:** Check if the code includes comments and docstrings.
 Calculate a basic "transparency score" based on the presence/absence of comments and docstrings.
-Compare against the TransparencyScore threshold in the policy.
+Compare against the TransparencyScore threshold in the policy (*basic presence check for MVP*).
                 *   **Safety Boundary:**  For the MVP, you can implement a very basic safety check.
 For example, check if the code contains potentially unsafe operations like `os.system()` or `eval()`.
-If it does, consider it a "safety boundary violation".
+If it does, consider it a "safety boundary violation" (*basic operation check for MVP*).
-            *   **Specific Action:**  Within the `EthicalPolicyEngine.enforce_policy(code, policy_config)` method: 1) Implement logic to extract threshold values for BiasRisk, TransparencyScore, and Safety Boundary from the `policy_config` JSON object.
+            *   **Specific Action:**  Within the `EthicalPolicyEngine.enforce_policy(code, policy_config)` method: 1) Implement logic to extract threshold values for BiasRisk, TransparencyScore, and Safety Boundary from the `policy_config` JSON object (*JSON policy loading in development*).
 2) Implement the simplified, rule-based checks described above for each constraint.
 3) Return a dictionary or object that clearly indicates the enforcement status (compliant/violation) for each constraint, and a overall "policy enforcement result" (APPROVED/REJECTED) based on whether any constraints were violated.
         *   **Task 5.2: `EthicalPolicyEngine` - Unit Testing (Constraint Enforcement):**
             *   **Action:** Write comprehensive unit tests for the `EthicalPolicyEngine` to rigorously verify that the constraint enforcement logic implemented in Task 5.1 functions correctly.
-Test different policy configurations (with varying thresholds) and code samples that are designed to either violate or comply with each of the BiasRisk, TransparencyScore, and Safety Boundary constraints based on your simplified rule-based enforcement logic.
+Test different policy configurations (with varying thresholds - *JSON policy loading in development*) and code samples that are designed to either violate or comply with each of the BiasRisk, TransparencyScore, and Safety Boundary constraints based on your simplified rule-based enforcement logic.
             *   **Specific Action:** Use `pytest` to expand unit tests in `tests/test_ethics.py` for the `EthicalPolicyEngine`.
-Create test cases to: 1) Test BiasRisk enforcement: provide code samples that should and should not trigger bias risk violations based on your keyword-based check, and verify `enforce_policy()` returns the correct result for different BiasRisk thresholds in the policy.
-2) Test TransparencyScore enforcement: provide code samples with varying levels of comments/docstrings, and verify `enforce_policy()` correctly assesses the transparency score and compares it to the policy threshold.
-3) Test Safety Boundary enforcement: provide code samples that include and exclude unsafe operations like `os.system()` and `eval()`, and verify `enforce_policy()` correctly identifies safety boundary violations based on your check for these operations and the Safety Boundary threshold in the policy.
+Test cases should include: 1) Test BiasRisk enforcement: provide code samples that should and should not trigger bias risk violations based on your keyword-based check, and verify `enforce_policy()` returns the correct result for different BiasRisk thresholds in the policy (*JSON policy loading in development*).
+2) Test TransparencyScore enforcement: provide code samples with varying levels of comments/docstrings, and verify `enforce_policy()` correctly assesses the transparency score and compares it to the policy threshold (*basic presence check for MVP*).
+3) Test Safety Boundary enforcement: provide code samples that include and exclude unsafe operations like `os.system()` and `eval()`, and verify `enforce_policy()` correctly identifies safety boundary violations based on your check for these operations and the Safety Boundary threshold in the policy (*basic operation check for MVP*).
         *   **Task 5.3: API Integration - `EthicalPolicyEngine` Basic Enforcement into Endpoint:**
             *   **Action:** Integrate the basic constraint enforcement logic of the `EthicalPolicyEngine` into the `/genesis/analyze-ethical` API endpoint handler function.
 Update the API endpoint code to call `enforce_policy()` and use the returned enforcement results to dynamically set the `status` (APPROVED/REJECTED) in the JSON API response, and to populate the `ethical_analysis` section with the detailed constraint enforcement results.
-            *   **Specific Action:** Modify the API route handler in `ethical_endpoints.py` to: 1) Call `ethical_policy_engine.enforce_policy(code, default_policy_config)`.
+            *   **Specific Action:** Modify the API route handler in `ethical_endpoints.py` to: 1) Call `ethical_policy_engine.enforce_policy(code, default_policy_config)` (*default policy config in development*).
 2) Use the returned "policy enforcement result" from `enforce_policy()` to set the `status` field in the JSON API response to either "APPROVED" or "REJECTED".
 3) Populate the `ethical_analysis` section of the JSON API response with the detailed constraint violation/compliance information returned by `enforce_policy()`.
         *   **(Weekly Integration Testing - *Expand*):** **Action:** Expand the weekly integration tests in `tests/integration/test_api_mvp_endpoint.py` to now rigorously verify that the API endpoint correctly returns `status` (APPROVED/REJECTED) and a detailed `ethical_analysis` section in the JSON response, based on the *functional* (albeit basic) ethical policy enforcement logic you've implemented.
 Run these tests weekly to ensure the API endpoint and `EthicalPolicyEngine` are working together correctly.

     ##### Week 6:  API Endpoint Response Refinement & Basic Error Handling - *Polish API Output* <a name="week-6--api-endpoint-response-refinement--basic-error-handling---polish-api-output"></a>
         *   **Task 6.1: API Response - Detailed Analysis Output Refinement:**
             *   **Action:** Refine the structure and formatting of the detailed analysis output in the API response JSON.
 Specifically, improve the `code_quality` section (from `CodeReviewAgent`) and the `ethical_analysis` section (from `EthicalPolicyEngine`) to be more readable, informative, and user-friendly for the MVP.
 Ensure the JSON output is well-structured and easy to parse programmatically if needed.
             *   **Specific Action:** Review the current JSON output in the `code_quality` and `ethical_analysis` sections of the API response.
 Restructure and reformat this data to be more organized and easily understandable.
 For `code_quality`, ensure Flake8 findings are presented clearly (file, line, code, message).
-For `ethical_analysis`, ensure constraint enforcement results (status for each constraint, violation details if any) are clearly presented.
+For `ethical_analysis`, ensure constraint enforcement results (status for each constraint, violation details if any - *basic enforcement logic for MVP*) are clearly presented.
 Aim for a JSON structure that is both human-readable and machine-parseable.
         *   **Task 6.2: API Endpoint - Implement Basic Error Handling:**
             *   **Action:** Implement robust basic error handling within the `/genesis/analyze-ethical` API endpoint handler function.
 Ensure the API endpoint gracefully catches potential exceptions that might occur during agent execution (e.g., exceptions from `CodeReviewAgent.analyze_python()` or `EthicalPolicyEngine.enforce_policy()`) and returns informative JSON error responses to the client instead of crashing or returning unhandled exceptions.
 Use appropriate HTTP status codes (e.g., 500 Internal Server Error for unexpected errors).
             *   **Specific Action:** Add `try...except` blocks within the API route handler function in `ethical_endpoints.py` to wrap calls to `code_review_agent.analyze_python()` and `ethical_policy_engine.enforce_policy()`.
 Within the `except` blocks, implement logic to: 1) Log the error details using Flask's logging mechanism.
 2) Construct a JSON error response that includes an `error` field with a descriptive error message and a `status` field set to "error".
 3) Return this JSON error response to the client with a 500 Internal Server Error HTTP status code using `jsonify()` and `return ..., 500`.